 “I’ve never heard of such a thing anywhere!” exclaimed Xenon

 “Well, really no one has,” replied Damien.
 “Many say that it was for political purposes, that Amenhotep sought to consolidate power by dismantling the powerful religious orders.18 Regardless of the motive, it did happen and it had profound implications.
 Can you imagine all the various orders of priests who suddenly found themselves in an illegal vocation?

 “Well, anyway,” continued Damien, “Amenhotep changed his name to Akhenaten, which means ‘the effective spirit of Aten’ or ‘he who is in service to Aten’.19 Aten was sun itself and the energy that emanated from it.
 As such, it was the origin of all things in the cosmos.”

 “Oh…like the arché of the Ionian philosophers!” exclaimed Xenon.

 “Exactly!
 Now you are starting to see the connection,” replied Damien.
-“Every element of the visible cosmos was characterized as simply an emanation of energy from Aten, who was the creator and sustainer of all things.
+Aten, the creator and sustainer of all things, characterized every element of the visible cosmos as simply an emanation of energy from himself.
 And it gets more interesting from here.”

-“Once Akhenaten’s short-lived reign was over, Egypt quickly reverted back to the pantheon of gods they had previously known – temples were reopened, statues were constructed, and the priestly orders were back in business.
+After Akhenaten’s short-lived reign, Egypt quickly reverted to the pantheon of gods they had previously known.
+Temples were reopened, statues were constructed, and the priestly orders were back in business.
 Everything returned to normal with one major exception.”